 Chia seeds and Sabja seeds:

-- Sabja seeds are jet black in colour while chia seeds are a mixture of black, white and grey colour
+- Sabja seeds are jet black in colour while chia seeds are a mixture of black, white and grey in colour.

 - Sabja seeds are elliptical in shape while chia seeds are oval.